cheryl-qian/cheryl-qian/projects/rock-paper-scissors/tutorial.md

 ## Step 2: Run the Game
 ### 2.1: Navigate to the Game Directory
-Change to the directory of the Rock-Paper-Scissors game:
+Make sure you are in the directory of the Rock-Paper-Scissors game:

 ```bash
 cd path/to/rock_paper_scissors